 A prediction market utilizes user predictions to aggregate information about future events.
 Users in the market trade tokens that represent the outcome of a certain event.
 Because some outcomes are more likely to occur than others, these tokens end up having different values in the open market.

-As the time passes or related events unfold, some token outcomes may be more likely to happen thus increasing their value.
+As time passes or related events unfold, some token outcomes may become more likely to happen thus increasing their value.
 Once the event occurs, the tokens representing the final outcome receive full value while the rest of the tokens become worth nothing.

 Let’s try out an example:

 A user registers an event question on the prediction market, “Where will Amazon locate its new headquarters?”
 She includes the answer options: Chicago, Atlanta, Austin, New York, and Other.
-“Other” must be included to ensure that the probability of all answers adds up to 100%.
-If she didn’t include “Other”, there would’ve been a possibility that none of the answers end up being correct.
+Other must be included to ensure that the probability of all answers adds up to 100 percent.
+If she didn’t include Other, there would’ve been a possibility that none of the answers end up being correct.